sangwoopark-njit/sangwoopark-njit.github.io/about.md

 I received a B.S. in [Environmental Engineering](https://publichealth.jhu.edu/departments/environmental-health-and-engineering) in 2016 from the Johns Hopkins University, and a
-PhD in [Industrial Engineering and Operations Research](https://ieor.berkeley.edu/) in 2022 from the University of California, Berkeley; My PhD advisor was [Javad Lavaei](https://lavaei.ieor.berkeley.edu/).
+Ph.D. in [Industrial Engineering and Operations Research](https://ieor.berkeley.edu/) in 2022 from the University of California, Berkeley; My PhD advisor was [Javad Lavaei](https://lavaei.ieor.berkeley.edu/).
 My research focuses on designing and analyzing algorithms for complex and large scale optimization problems, mainly related to electric power systems, transportation systems,